adambraimbridge/publish-availability-monitor/README.md

 # Build and deploy
 __Note that deployment to FTP2 is no longer supported.__
-* Tagging a release in GitHub triggers a build in CircleCI.
+* Tagging a release in GitHub triggers a build in DockerHub.

 # Endpoint Check Configuration